Skip to content

 Tools

 Tools let an Agent take actions – fetch data, call external APIs, execute code, or even use a computer.
-The JavaScript/TypeScript SDK supports three categories:
+The JavaScript/TypeScript SDK supports four categories:

 1. Hosted tools – run alongside the model on OpenAI servers. (web search, file search, computer use, code interpreter, image generation)